 The game has an almost painterly like quality visually, bringing a world so full of death and decay to life.
 The moments of calm serenity never last, serving as a glimmer of hope.
 You may enjoy a relaxing moment in the countryside beside a flowing river full of life, Hugo certainly does, but knowing that soon after you may be walking across a bloodied battlefield overflowing with corpses or fleeing from the swarms of vermin that want nothing more than to eat you alive.
 The music elevates the incredible atmosphere in the game, especially with the sheer amount of tense moments.

 A Plague Tale: Innocence is one of the most compelling adventures I’ve experienced not only this year but this entire generation.
 I felt enthralled throughout the 12-15 hours it takes to complete the game and didn't want to put the game down.
 There are explorable side areas that can trigger additional scenes and conversations about your companions and plenty of items to collect.
 At the end of my first playthrough, I realized I missed the majority of them, and I thought I was quite thorough in my exploration, but thankfully the game does have a chapter select that shows how many items are missing in each one.
-Load times can be bit on the long side for some of the chapters.Note: The A Plague Tale: Innocence review is based on a digital Xbox One copy of the game, provided by the publisher.
+Load times can be bit on the long side for some of the chapters.Note: A Plague Tale: Innocence was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.